NikitaPishel/live-sim/misc/texts/ready-readme/README.md

 ```

 2. install and activate environment
-After you have the project installed on your computer, you need to install the environment using command promt:
+After you have the project installed on your computer, you need to install the environment using command prompt:
 ```bash
 python -m venv env
 ```
-Then you need to activate it depending from your command promt you launch one of the commands.
+Then you need to activate it depending from your command prompt you launch one of the commands.
 Power Shell:
 ```bash
 env/Scripts/Activate.ps1